thanos-io/thanos/docs/components/query.md

                                  be able to query without deduplication using 'dedup=false' parameter.
 Data includes time
                                  series, recording rules, and alerting rules.
+                                 Flag may be specified multiple times as well as a comma separated list of labels.
       --query.telemetry.request-duration-seconds-quantiles=0.1... ...
                                  The quantiles for exporting metrics about the request duration quantiles.